BidyenduGhoshal/Beginner-SoC-Physical-Design-Workshop/README.md

 Clock Tree Synthesis is a process which makes sure that the clock gets distributed evenly to all sequential elements in a design.
 The goal of CTS is to minimize the skew and latency.
 Clock Tree Synthesis also is done using [graywolf](https://github.com/rubund/graywolf) as a part of Qflow.
 ## Routing
 Routing is the next stage after clock tree synthesis which involves making connections as per the netlist generated earlier.
 This includes interconnections between standard cells, macros and the Pads present in the chip boundary.
-Routing is done with the help of an opensource tool called [Qrouter](http://opencircuitdesign.com/qrouter/)
+Routing is done with the help of an opensource tool called [Qrouter](http://opencircuitdesign.com/qrouter/).
 ## Static Timing Analysis
 Static Timing Analysis (STA) is one of the techniques to verify design in terms of timing.The STA will validate whether the design could operate at the rated clock frequency, without any timing violations.
 Some of the basic timing violations are setup violation and hold violation.
-STA is done using the help of [Opentimer](https://github.com/OpenTimer/OpenTimer)
+STA is done using the help of [Opentimer](https://github.com/OpenTimer/OpenTimer).

 ## Layout Viewer
 [Magic](http://opencircuitdesign.com/magic/) is the open source tool used for viewing and creating physical layouts for circuits after SPICE simulation.
-After the completion of the layout, The tool also has a facility of extracting parasitics and other delays in SPICE format which can further be simulated using spice tools
+After the completion of the layout, The tool also has a facility of extracting parasitics and other delays in SPICE format which can further be simulated using spice tools.
 ## Pre-Layout and Post-Layout SPICE simulation
 [ngspice](http://ngspice.sourceforge.net/) the open source spice simulator for electric and electronic circuits.
 It is used to create a netlist, view waveforms and calculate a rough estimate of the timing parameters.
 It is used both in the pre-layout and the post-layout stages for running SPICE simulations.post-layout spice simulation is done after extracting the post layout spice file using magic layout viewer.